OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 ## Test the HelloProjectOData add-in

-To test and debug the **HelloProjectOData** add-in with Visual Studio 2015, Project Professional must be installed on the development computer.
+To test and debug the **HelloProjectOData** add-in with Visual Studio, Project Professional must be installed on the development computer.
 To enable different test scenarios, ensure that you can choose whether Project opens for files on the local computer or connects with Project Web App.
-For example, do the following steps.
+The following are example steps.

 1. On the **File** tab, choose the **Info** tab in the Backstage view, and then choose **Manage Accounts**.